 Perseids meteor shower happens on August 12, 2014.
 Meteor shower paddle time: 6:30 pm to 10:00 pm.
 We will stop at a local island for a break.
 Box dinners available.
 What to bring; also bring headlamp (sold at Old Quarry if you don't own one).

 Contact us for Night Time Meteor Shower Paddle reservations.

 Wreck & Round Islands Clean Up Paddling Trip

-Box lunches are available from Old Quarry's kitchen for $10.
-Put your order in by Friday, May 31.
+Box lunches are available from Old Quarry's Take-Out Restaurant.
+Put your order in by Saturday, June 14th.